fscatox/socv-step1/README.md

 ## Introduction
 Verification engineers want to find bugs and simulation is still the workhorse of it all.

-When it comes to developing testbenches, the typical straightforward approach is direct testing.
+When it comes to developing testbenches, the typical straightforward approach is directed testing.
 The hardware specifications are translated into a verification plan consisting in a list of tests, each targeting a certain subset of the DUT's functionality.
 The testbench is then constructed to generate enough stimulus vectors to exercise those features.
 Results are manually examined and, when